Help & Tutorial

 Weather Model Selection:

-- ECMWF - Premium accuracy through Open-Meteo
+- ECMWF IFS - Premium accuracy (9km), long passages

 Each waypoint shows: sequence, name, ETA, time to next, coordinates, distance remaining, and last weather update time.